-We’ve all seen the builder-grade bathroom vanity mirrors, held up gracelessly by those small but ugly clear plastic clips.
-While there are tricks to hiding those plastic clips, this tutorial addresses the original issue: hanging a bathroom mirror like the professionals, without the use of anything visually distracting.
+We’ve all seen the builder-grade bathroom wall mirrors, held up gracelessly by those small but ugly clear plastic clips.
+While there are tricks to hiding those plastic clips, this tutorial addresses the original issue: hanging a frameless bathroom mirror like the professionals, without the use of anything visually distracting.

 This method, of hanging a large bathroom vanity mirror the way the professionals do it, will have a fantastic impact on your entire bathroom, no matter its size or style.
 Notice how the “before” space appears small and rather dingy, largely due to an undersized (translation: pathetic) mirror?
-A new ceiling-heightmirror changes the impact of that very same space dramatically…even if you’re wearing old jeans and a hoodie.
+A new ceiling-height mirror changes the impact of that very same space dramatically…even if you’re wearing old jeans and a hoodie.

 First, a bathroom vanity will generally have a light mounted somewhere above the vanity, typically a foot or two below your ceiling (or at least partway up).
 This severely limits your options for a large, beautiful, light-bouncing-around-the-bathroom mirror.

 The key, however, is to produce impeccably accurate measurements to the professional mirror cutters.
 (Check out your local glass retailers to do this for you.)My mirror ended up being almost 3’ wide by almost 4-1/2’ tall.

 To produce accurate measurements, remove the light fixture (if applicable) to find and measure the electrical box underneath.
 Most glass cutters can cut a precise 4” round hole out of the center of a mirror, which happens to be the exact size of a typical electrical box.
 In other words, there’s no room for error, so you need access to the box directly.